croner-i-web/progression-framework/frameworks/salesforce/admin.md

         criteria:
           - "Learning just as much as adding value"
           - "Has enough knowledge to make informed decisions"
-          - "Doesn’t necessarily know what they don’t know"
+          - "Provides solutions to first line support cases"
+          - "Adds value to the org through small scale configuration, supported by senior admins within the team"
       - level: 2
         criteria:
           - "Identifies areas/subjects they don’t know and proactively seeks out knowledge"
-          - "Increased domain knowledge"
+          - "Increased Salesforce knowledge and configuration skills"
           - "Aware of their weaknesses"
       - level: 3
         criteria:
+          - "The ‘go to’ person for delivering swift and efficient solutions to first line support"
+          - "Configuring, developing and supporting the company Salesforce org in line with best practice"
           - "Additional expertise or breadth of knowledge"
       - level: 4
         criteria:
-          - "Has depth of knowledge in a particular area and breadth of knowledge across their domain"
+          - "Extensive experience of the Salesforce platform and configuration"
+          - "Provides problem solving and technical skills to design quality solutions"
           - "You know who the experts are and delegate accordingly"
       - level: 5
         criteria:
-          - "Wide breadth of knowledge"
-          - "Can easily context switch within their area and pick up new concepts"
+          - "Leads the configuration of the Salesforce org in line with best practice"
+          - "Provides strong problem solving and technical skills to effectively design quality solutions"
+          - "Being pro-active in suggesting improvements to the configuration of the system, or new tools or ways of working."
       - level: 6
         criteria:
-          - "Has a high-level understanding of all the areas they own"
+          - "Has a high-level understanding of Salesforce"
           - "Understands the wider business context"
   - name: "impact"
     title: "💥 Impact"